What Goes Where?

 Activities

-• Open with class discussion about different areas in the kitchen where food is kept using food cards as a visual prompt.
+• open with a class discussion about different areas in the kitchen where food is kept, using food cards as a visual prompt

-• Play the interactive storage resource - ask pupils to come up to the whiteboard to put the food away and talk as a class about why you store food in the fridge or the cupboard - temperature and bacteria growth.
+• play the interactive storage game - ask pupils to come up to the whiteboard to put the food away and talk as a class about why you store food in the fridge or the cupboard

-• Follow up sheet – pupils draw storage area with an example of a food item that might be stored there.
+• follow up worksheet – pupils draw storage area with an example of a food item that might be stored there

-Give pupils the printed out sheet to look at home and draw/write a least 2 things that you find in a cupboard and a fridge.
+Pupils use the 'Homelink sheet' at home and draw/write a least 2 things that you find in a cupboard and a fridge.

 Assessment opportunities